-At the other end of the Strøget is a place called Kongens Nytorv, and toward this end of the Strøget, you'll run across countless expensive designer shops such as Gucci, Chanel, Louis Vuitton, Boss and many other big names.
+At the other end of the Strøget is a place called Kongens Nytorv (Kings New Square) with shops and theaters, and toward this end of the Strøget, you'll run across countless expensive designer boutiques such as Gucci, Chanel, Louis Vuitton, Boss, and many other big names.

-There's a secret to spending a lot less on Strøget.
+There's a secret to spending a lot less money on Strøget.